Lamp Wire | Lamp Cord | Zip Cord | Fabric Cloth Covered Lamp Wire

 The term “ground” refers to a connection to the earth, which acts as a reservoir of charge.

-ground wire provides a conducting path to the earth which is independent of the normal current-carrying path in an electrical appliance.
+A ground wire provides a conducting path to the earth which is independent of the normal current-carrying path in an electrical appliance.
 The purpose of the ground wire (in U.S. terminology) is to provide a path back to the source of the electrical current — the main electrical panel — in the event of a fault.
 Hopefully this current is enough to trip the breaker or blow the fuse.

 As a practical matter in household electric circuits, it is connected to the electrical neutral at the service panel to guarantee a low enough resistance path to trip the circuit breaker in case of an electrical fault.